isabella232/autospotting.io/content/faq.md

 instance's software configuration may need to be changed in order to accommodate this EBS volume.

-## How does AutoSpotting compare to the the AutoScaling spot integration?
+## How does AutoSpotting compare to the the legacy AutoScaling spot integration?

-Or why would I use AutoSpotting instead of the normal AutoScaling groups which set a spot price in the launch configuration?
+Or why would I use AutoSpotting instead of the normal AutoScaling groups which set a spot price in the launch configuration or the mixed groups?

-The answer is it's more reliable than the normal spot AutoScaling groups, because they are using a fixed instance type so they ignore any better priced spot instance types, and they don't fallback to on-demand instances when the market price is higher than the bid price across all the availability zones, so
+The answer is it's more reliable than the legacy spot AutoScaling groups, because they are using a fixed instance type so they ignore any better priced spot instance types, and they don't fallback to on-demand instances when the market price is higher than the bid price across all the availability zones, so